Lukas742/tutorial-ui5-webcomponents-for-react/README.md

+# Outdated

+This tutorial is outdated!
+Please use [this](https://developers.sap.com/mission.react-spa.html) tutorial instead.

 # Tutorial - UI5 Web Components for React

 `ui5-webcomponents-react` is providing a Fiori-compliant React implementation by leveraging the [UI5 Web Components](https://github.com/SAP/ui5-webcomponents).